I’m from Joisey? Are you from Joisey?

 A Little New Jersey Geography

-Geography New Jersey, the home of renowned Princeton University, is a state in the Northeastern region of the United States.
-It is bordered on the north by New York, to its east the Hudson River and the Atlantic Ocean.
+Geographically speaking New Jersey, the home of renowned Princeton University, is a state in the Northeastern region of the United States.
+It’s bordered on the north by New York, to its east the Hudson River and the Atlantic Ocean.
 Delaware borders New Jersey only on the southwestern side and Pennsylvania lies to the west.

 A Little New Jersey History